zunzun08/zunzun08.github.io/about.md

         </p>

         <p>
-            In Austin, I discovered my passion for mathematics during my first Calculus course.
-I became obsessed with learning as much math as possible in the limited time available.
-After a few semesters, I gravitated toward statistics, accumulating knowledge that I'm excited to share through this platform.
+            I discovered my passion for mathematics during my first Calculus course here at UT where I originally came in as an Economics major.
+After my first Calculus class, I became obsessed with learning as much math as possible during my time as an undergrad.
+Eventually adding a Math major under my belt with the hopes of becoming a data scientist.
+After a few semesters I realized I had accumulated all this knowledge and had no where to put it!
+That's why I'm excited to share what I've learned through this platform.
         </p>
         <p>
             Join me as I explore statistical tools and their applications to real-world relationships.
         </p>